leventea/hkk-scraper/README.md

 # Prettify

-The `prettify.ts` script attempts to fix most issues with the unmodified JSON objects:
+The `prettify.ts` script attempts to fix most issues with the unmodified JSON results:
 - Ability to inline editions
 - Remove redundant colors from cards
 - Strip whitespace from the end of card descriptions